Urobobros/pcem/README.md

 missing features or permissions.
 If `check-whpx` prints `WHvGetCapability failed: 0x80370301` your system likely lacks WHPX support or the feature is not installed.
+If you instead see `WHvMapGpaRange failed: 0x80070057` your executable is probably 32-bit or the memory mapping is not 4 KB aligned.
+WHPX only works with 64-bit builds and requires addresses and sizes aligned to page boundaries.

 then `./src/pcem` to run.